johnyo/CppBLAS/README.md

-MacBLAS
+CppBLAS
 =======

-Implementation of a few Basic Linear Algebra Subprograms (BLAS) Fortran routines in C++.
+C++ wrapper for common BLAS (Basic Linear Algebra Subprograms) routines which are written in Fortran.